 Personal Items and Weather Conditions for our Alpine Italy & Slovenia Photo Tour

 Temperature range for this time of year: 54 to 66º F

 Average monthly rainfall for this time of year: 3 ”

 Please pack light, as we will not have room in the van for more than one piece of luggage plus a camera bag for each of us.
 Your main luggage should be no larger than 26 inches.
 Magrit & I both travel for 4-5 months with 25-26 inch Travel Pro Max Lite luggage.
 Most airlines are now charging for more than one piece of checked baggage.
 Keep in mind that laundry service is usually available.

 Two pairs of shoes: One sturdy pair for in the field where you can get wet and muddy.
 One pair for evenings.

 Lightweight rain jacket and rain pants.
-You don’t have to go all out here, but if we have some wet weather and it is not raining too hard we can still go out and get some good photos. * I really suggest a rain jacket if nothing else.
-We have worn cut-open Hefty bags as skirts and they work great when we did not have rain pants.
+You don’t have to go all out here, but if we have some wet weather and it is not raining too hard we can still go out and get some good photos.
 The rain gear will keep you dry when walking in tall, wet grass.